-Professor Newman’s scholarly articles have appeared in the University of Pennsylvania Law Review, Washington University Law Review, Vanderbilt Law Review, George Washington Law Review, and other leading journals.
-His commentary on antitrust enforcement has been featured by a variety of popular media outlets, including CBS News, PBS NewsHour, CNBC, the New York Times, The Atlantic, the Wall Street Journal, the Sunday Times of London, NPR, USA Today, Business Insider, Bloomberg, Politico, and more.
-Professor Newman has been invited to submit commentary to the U.S. House Subcommittee on Antitrust, Commercial and Administrative Law; to speak before the Federal Trade Commission; to brief U.S. Senate policy staff, and to deliver lectures at leading academic institutions within the United States and abroad.
+Professor Newman’s scholarship has appeared or is forthcoming in the Stanford Law Review, University of Pennsylvania Law Review, Texas Law Review, Vanderbilt Law Review, and other leading academic journals.
+His commentary on current events has been featured by a number of popular media outlets, including CBS News, PBS NewsHour, CNBC, the New York Times, the Wall Street Journal, the Washington Post, the Sunday Times (London), The Atlantic, Politico, Bloomberg, and Rolling Stone, among others.
+He has testified before a U.S. Senate Subcommittee and been invited to deliver remarks to a wide variety of policymakers and academic audiences within the United States and abroad.
+He has been voted Professor of the Year by students, and his research has received multiple awards from international and national scholarly associations.

 While earning his J.D. with highest honors from the University of Iowa College of Law, Professor Newman served as research assistant to Herbert Hovenkamp, was managing editor of the Iowa Law Review, and published student notes in journals at the University of Iowa and the University of Virginia.